ikakopa1985/Concurent_Futures/README.md

 # Concurent_Futures
-Execute computations asynchronously using threads or processes
+Execute computations asynchronously using threads and processes